Basics3 min read

 The by-weight formula

-That lands most adults somewhere between 2 and 2.7 liters (about 8–11 cups) a day — which is exactly why the 8-glasses rule sort of works for a mid-sized person and fails at the edges.
+A widely used starting point is 30–35 ml of water per kilogram of body weight per day — roughly half to two-thirds of an ounce per pound.
+That lands most adults between 2 and 2.7 liters, which is exactly why the 8-glasses rule sort of works for a mid-sized person and fails at the edges.

 What moves your number